-The first deliveries of water from the Scottsdale Irrigation Scheme are expected to flow in December 2020.
+The first deliveries of water from the Scottsdale Irrigation Scheme began to flow in November 2020.

-The scheme will serve Scottsdale, Bridport and the communities in Springfield, Nabowla and Waterhouse.
-Water from the scheme will be applied to pasture-based enterprises (dairying, livestock finishing) and will also be used for poppies, potatoes and fresh vegetable production.
+The scheme serves the communities of Scottsdale, Bridport, Springfield, Nabowla, and Waterhouse.
+Water from the scheme is applied to pasture-based enterprises (dairying, livestock finishing) and will also be used for poppies, potatoes and fresh vegetable production.

-The scheme will have the capacity to supply 8,600 ML of water, delivered at a 120-day flow-rate over a 150-day delivery period on which the summer irrigation season will be based.
+The scheme has the capacity to supply 8,600 ML of water, delivered at a 120-day flow-rate over a 150-day delivery period on which the summer irrigation season is based.

-The new 9,300 ML Camden dam will be filled from winter flows from the Camden Rivulet.
-A pipeline from the St Patricks River will enable supplementary filling of the dam.
-Water will then be piped via a mini-hydro station to the Headquarters Road Dam.
+The new 9,300 ML Camden dam is filled each winter from Camden Rivulet.
+A pump station on the St Patricks River enables supplementary filling of the dam.
+Water from Camden dam is then pumped 7km via a mini-hydro station to the Headquarters Road Dam.

-Water will flow through an 84km pipeline around Scottsdale and the Waterhouse area.
-There will also be direct releases to boost flows in the Great Forester River, Hurst Creek and Brid River for direct take.
+From Headquarters Road dam water flows by gravity through an 84km pipe network around the Scottsdale Irrigation District.
+There are also releases into the Great Forester River, Hurst Creek and Brid River for direct take.